Thermal results with noise normalized to 38.2 dBA

-Without power limits enforced on Intel’s i7-13700K, the CPU will hit its peak temperature (TJmax) and thermally throttle with even the strongest of air coolers.
-For most coolers, we’ll measure the CPU package power to determine the maximum wattage cooled.
+If you don’t have power limits enforced on Intel’s i7-13700K, it will hit TJMax (peak CPU temperature) and thermally throttle with even the strongest of air coolers.
+In this test, we measure the total amount of watts the cooler is able to dissipate from the CPU.

 175W Cinebench Results

-Most coolers on the market are able to keep Intel’s i7-13700K under it’s peak temperature if the power consumption is limited.
-So for this test, we’ll be looking at the CPU’s actual temperature.
-As with the previous results, the Galahad II Trinity Performance 240 continues to impress with the second-strongest result we’ve ever recorded in this workload – beating the results of 360mm AIOs from Cooler Master, DeepCool, and MSI.
+Most coolers on the market are able to keep Intel’s i7-13700K under its peak temperature if the power consumption is limited, so for this test we’ll be looking at the CPU’s actual temperature.

 125W Cinebench Results

 The lowest power limit I test with Raptor Lake CPUs is 125W.
-This is a high enough limit to allow the CPU to maintain it’s base clock speeds even in the most intensive tests.
-And most coolers should be able oto keep the CPU below Tjmax here – even low-end coolers.
+This is a high enough limit to allow the CPU to maintain its base clock speeds even in the most intensive tests, and most coolers should be able of keeping the CPU below Tjmax here – even low-end coolers.